-Simply store your soiled Bdiapers in any large bucket with a lid.
-To prevent spreading of odors you may sprinkle little baking soda at the bottom of the bucket.
+Simply store your soiled bdiapes in any large bucket with a lid.
+To prevent the spreading of odors you may sprinkle little baking soda at the bottom of a bucket.

-This is a zipped bag available on our website to fill with your soiled diapers.
-Once a day, dump the entire bag and into your washing machine (make sure to secure the laundry tabs).
+This is a zipped bag available on our website to fill your soiled diapers.
+Once a day, dump the entire bag into your washing machine (make sure to secure the laundry tabs).

-While taking out the cover – wrap the insert in a newspaper or regular paper and discard it with other sanitary waste.
-We recommend tossing the solid waste from the soakers into the toilet bowl and disposing of the soiled soakers wrapped in paper with the other biowaste of your household (like you would with a sanitary napkin).
+While taking out the cover – wrap the insert in newspaper or regular paper and discard it with other sanitary waste.
+We recommend tossing the solid waste from the soakers into the toilet bowl and disposing of the soiled soakers wrapped in paper with the other bio waste of your household (like you would with a sanitary napkin).

 Our bio soakers are not flushable.
 They should not be thrown in the toilet bowl as they will clog the drainage.
-Please dispose this as segregated regular sanitary waste with the other household waste
+Please dispose of this as segregated regular sanitary waste with the other household waste.

-The bio soakers are bleach, dye, and fragrance-free however they are NOT biodegradable.
+The bio soakers are bleach, dye and fragrance free.
+However, they are NOT bio-degradable.
 They cannot be tossed for composting.
-They need to be disposed of with other segregated homes sanitary waste
+The need to be disposed of other segregated home sanitary waste.

 We do not have a charcoal nappy.
 We only have disposable nappy pads which are chemical-free.

 The coupon code is BDIAPERSLIFE.